Years ago, I was teaching ‘The Second World War’ as part of the History curriculum with my class of ten and eleven year olds in Hackney, east London.

 So I said to her:

 “Look love, I’m not going to come between you and your dad.
 Your dad loves you and you love your dad.
 I’m not going to come between you.
 If taking the Diary of Anne Frank home is causing a problem then you don’t have to take it home.
 Just leave it here in class at the end of the day.
-But in class,” I said, “we are all going to read the Diary of Anne Frank – and the reason we are going to read it is because we’re doing the Second World War.
-This book is a true story that will tell you a lot about the Second World War.
+But in class,” I said with a gentle but increasing firmness, “we are all going to read the Diary of Anne Frank – and the reason we are going to read it is because we’re doing the Second World War.
+This book is a true story.
+It will tell you a lot about the Second World War.
 It will also tell you about a young girl, not much older than you, who suffered terribly for no other reason than for who she was.
 And there’s a lot about life we can learn from that story.
-So - in class- we’re going to read the Diary of Anne Frank.”
+So - in class - we’re going to read the Diary of Anne Frank.”